Woop-Chain/woopchain/README.md

 ## Woop Chain

-Woop Chain is an Ethereum-compatible blockchain.
+Woop Chain is a modular and extensible Ethereum-compatible blockchain network.

+To find out more about Woop Chain, visit the [official website](https://wikiwoop.com/).

 ## Documentation 📝